 Strengthening Canada’s Gun Laws

-As communities across the country have faced a steady increase in gun-related crime over the past five years, the Government of Canada has strengthened Canada's gun laws in a common-sense and focused way.
-New legislation prioritizes public safety and effective police work, while respecting law-abiding firearms owners.
+As communities across the country have faced a steady increase in gun-related crime over the past several years, the Government of Canada has strengthened Canada's gun laws in a common-sense and focused way.
+Former Bill C-71, An Act to Amend Certain Acts and Regulations in relation to firearms prioritizes public safety and effective police work, while respecting law-abiding firearms owners.

 Expanded background checks

 The legislation requires expanded background checks over the lifetime of an applicant seeking to acquire a firearms licence rather than just the five years immediately preceding the application.
 It also adds criteria that must be considered in deciding whether to grant a firearms licence, including a history of harassment, whether the applicant was ever subject to a restraining order, and whether the applicant poses a risk of harm to any person.